Ying-Lab/SAINT/README.md

 ## The demo of SAINT

 The dataset was download from NCBI.
-For the 232 bacteria genomes, Saint uses KMC tool to convert fasta file into kmer frequency file[here](https://github.com/Ying-Lab/SAINT/tree/main/resource/kmer.zip).
+For the 232 bacteria genomes, Saint uses KMC tool to convert fasta file into kmer frequency file [here](https://github.com/Ying-Lab/SAINT/tree/main/resource/kmer.zip).

 **Run SAINT**